GulsahDuzgun/Javascript/15 - Asynchronous/README.md

 > - _ usage of catch() and finally() in Promise,_
 > - _Callbacks of promises have a special queue for themselves, which is the so called microtasks queue.
 Microtasks queue has a priority over the callback queue.
 Microtasks queue is named after promis's microtasks. ,_
 > - _async-await in Javascript_
+> - _error handling with try...catch in Javascript ,_
 >
 > #